 Together with my husband I run a small engineering consultancy.
 We plan heat pump systems that use a combination of uncommon heat sources – a large tank of water combined with an unglazed solar collector.
 This is often called an ice storage system as heat is also extracted by the heat pump when the water is frozen.

 This page is a compilation of related posts: on this system, heat pumps in general, thermodynamics, or integration of heating systems into the smart grid.
-More information can be found on our website: We keep track of frequently asked questions and answers here.
+More information can be found on our website: We keep track of frequently asked questions and answers here, and here is the documentation of measurement data and an overview of system configuration parameters for our ‘pilot’ system.

 [2017-05-02] Simulating Peak Ice.
 Continued from last post – comparing measurements of the level in the tank with simulations of the evolution of the volume of ice.
 Simulated maximum volume is just 0,7m3 greater than the measured volume, and the true plateau of ice (for about two weeks) is modeled correctly.